Fergana Valley: Samanid, Karakhanid and Khwarezmid rules

-Mongol–Turkic rule
+Turco–Mongol rule

-Mongol ruler Genghis Khan invaded Transoxiana and Fergana in 1219 during his conquest of Khwarazm.
+Genghis Khan invaded Transoxiana and Fergana in 1219 during his conquest of Khwarazm.
 Before his death in 1227, he assigned the lands of Western Central Asia to his second son Chagatai, and this region became known as the Chagatai Khanate.
 But it was not long before Transoxian Turkic leaders ruled the area, along with most of central Asia as fiefs from the Golden Horde of the Mongol Empire.
 The Fergana became part of a larger Turco-Mongol empire.
 This Mongolian nomadic confederation known as Barlas, were remnants of the original Mongol army of Genghis Khan.

 After the Mongol conquest of Central Asia, the Barlas settled in Turkistan (which then became also known as Moghulistan - "Land of Mongols") and intermingled to a considerable degree with the local Turkic and Turkic-speaking population, so that at the time of Timur's reign the Barlas had become thoroughly Turkicized in terms of language and habits.
 Additionally, by adopting Islam, the Central Asian Turks and Mongols also adopted the Persian literary and high culture which had dominated Central Asia since the early days of Islamic influence.
 Persian literature was instrumental in the assimilation of the Timurid elite to the Perso-Islamic courtly culture.

 Heir to one of these confederations, Timur, founder of the Timurid dynasty, added the valley to a newly consolidated empire in the late 14th century, ruling the area from Samarkand.